 Lake Geneva, WI 53147

 Located in Lake Geneva, this resort has 20 runs, 6-acre terrain park, and three chair lifts.
 For a fun day trip, take advantage of their family ski packages that include a group lesson.
-New to the resort is the Burton Riglet Park, built with young ones in mind featuring several stations guided by certified instructors.
-Lift tickets are $28 for adults/ $23 for children ages 7-11 (Monday- Thursday); $55 for Adults/$39 for children (Friday-Sunday); and, $60 for Adults/$42 for children (holidays).
+Burton Riglet Park was built with young ones in mind featuring several stations guided by certified instructors.
+New this year, lift tickets must be purchased in advance online.
+Lift tickets are $40 for adults/ $23 for children ages 7–11 (Monday- Thursday); $55 for Adults/$39 for children (Friday-Sunday); and, $60 for Adults/$42 for children (holidays).
+Lift tickets are discounted after 3:00pm on weekends and holidays.
 Children 6 and under are free with paid adult.
 Equipment rental is $34 for adults and $25 for kids.
+Helmet rentals are $10.

 Elkhorn, WI 53121

 Features three high-speed quad chair lifts and three conveyor lifts… which translates to getting up the hill just as fast as you can get down!
 Caters to skiers of all ability levels with expanded ultimate beginners and intermediate areas.
-Lift tickets are $53 half day/ $68 full day open to close (weekends and holidays); $43 half day/$58 full day (weekdays); kids 5 and under are half-price.
-Adult equipment rental is $30 and kids’ equipment rental is $15.
+Lift ticket prices vary by time of day, day of the week, and areas of access.
+Check their website for all the pricing details.
+Equipment can be rented for $18 for children ages 5 and under, $35 for guests 6 and up.
+All helmet rentals are $10.

 Portage, WI 53901

 Features 36 different runs with wide appeal to snowboarders because of its four terrain parks.
 Plenty of nearby lodging options available with its proximity to the Wisconsin Dells.
 Tubing hill, too!
-Adult lift tickets are $60 regular, $66 peak/holiday; ages 13-17 are $50 regular, $56 peak/holiday; children under 12 are free with paid adult or junior.
-Specials exist for night tickets, and multiple day passes.
-Equipment rental is $29-$69 depending on type of package and time of day.
+Lift tickets can be purchased for all day, an 8-hour day, night, 2-day or 3-day.
+Kids 12 and under are free with a paying adult, and standard rates are slightly lowered for guests ages 13–17 years old.
+Equipment rental is $32-$69 depending on type of package and time of day.

 Merrimac, WI 53561

 Located three hours from Chicago, Devil’s Head features 30 runs, seven lifts, lodging, dining and ski school/lessons.
 Lift tickets for adults are $56/weekdays, $66/weekends.
-Junior/senior tickets are $46/weekdays, $56/weekends.
+Youth tickets are $46/weekdays, $56/weekends.
+Senior tickets are $30/weekdays, $33/weekends.
 Kids 5 and under are free.
 Discounts for evening tickets.
+Thursday nights are $16 specials.
 Rental equipment is $34 for adults, $25 for children.